mennooo/apex-modular-js/README.md

     |-kscope
 ```

-A zipfile called `kscope.zip` will be created everytime you save a change:
+A zip file called `kscope.zip` will be created every time you save a change:
 ```
 dist/kscope/kscope.zip
 ```